April 08, 2020

 One of our favorite facts about Gatlinburg is how the city got its name.
 Despite being founded by the Ogle family in 1807, the community was named after Radford Gatlin, who arrived around 1854.
 The town was originally known as White Oak Flats, but its name was officially changed to Gatlinburg after the community’s first post office was established in Gatlin’s general store.
 Ironically, Gatlin was one of the most hated men in town.
 He was constantly feuding with the Ogles over his attempts to divert the town’s main road, and he was a Confederate sympathizer in a staunchly pro-Union area.
 In 1859, Gatlin was finally chased out of the town bearing his name.

-The “Pigeon” in Pigeon Forge refers to a now-extinct species of bird called the passenger pigeon.
+The first half of the name of Pigeon Forge refers to a now-extinct species of bird called the passenger pigeon.
 These birds were once very common in East Tennessee, but they suffered a sharp decline after more Euro-Americans started moving to the area.
 While Native Americans did eat passenger pigeons, it was the white settlers who really ramped up the hunting of this bird in the 1800s.
-The last confirmed shooting of a passenger pigeon in North America was in 1901.